ccev/pogodatapy/README.md

 #### Raw

 If you want to get raw Proto Enums, Gamemaster entries or locale data, you can use `PogoData.get_enum()`, `PogoData.get_gamemaster()` and `PogoData.get_locale()`.

+- `get_enum(enum, reverse=False)`

+    Takes an enum-name and looks fo it in the Protos, then converts its data to a dict, that looks maps a template (str) to an ID (int).
+If reverse = True, the keys and values are getting reverse to map an ID to a template.
+The enum search is case insensitive.
+Returns and emoty dict if no enum is found.

+- `get_locale(key)`
+    Returns the translation of `key` based on the in-game locale files ([english](https://raw.githubusercontent.com/PokeMiners/pogo_assets/master/Texts/Latest%20APK/JSON/i18n_english.json)).
+Case insensitive.
+Returns "?"
+If they key is not found.

+- `get_gamemaster(pattern, settings=None)`
+    tbd